 Memphis Theological Seminary offers hybrid courses open to all students, and an MDiv Hybrid Program.

-Hybrids blend the best of face-to-face class time featuring personal interaction between faculty and students, with the flexibility of online course work.
-In hybrid courses, students come to campus four times each semester for face-to-face intensives, with the rest of the course work completed online.
-Fifty-one percent of the learning is face-to-face, and forty-nine percent is done online.
+Hybrid-Online courses blend the best of face-to-face class time with the flexibility of online course work.
+In hybrid-online courses, students come to campus four times each semester for in-person intensives, with the rest of the course work completed online.
+51%of the learning is face-to-face, and 49% is done online.

 Students pursuing the MDiv can complete their course of study in four years taking three hybrid classes each semester.
 Students in other degree programs may also take hybrid courses fulfilling many of their degree requirements.

 For success in hybrid courses, students must be highly motivated and disciplined.
 The four face-to-face meetings each semester require attendance on campus.
 For the online portion of the class, students complete different types of online assignments that engage students as active learners.
 Students need a reliable internet access to do the online portion of the coursework.